department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/product/lovell-conversation-guide.md

 ## Intro - 5 minutes

 Thanks for joining us today!
-My name is [NAME] and I also have some colleagues on the line observing and taking notes.
-Today we're going to talk about [description of your project].
+My name is Valerie Runde and I also have some colleagues on the line observing and taking notes.
+Today we're going to talk about a new design for the Lovell Federal Health Care Center.

 Before we start, a few things I want to mention:

-- **This entire session should take about [time].** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
+- **This entire session should take about 30 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 - **In this session, we want to hear your honest opinions.** We are not testing your ability.
 We just want to improve these tools to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 - [IF APPROPRIATE:] **You'll be interacting with a prototypes and a demo tool.** This is a demo tool that may not function exactly the way you expect.
 Some areas of the prototype will be clickable, and some will not.
 Since it's a demo, none of your actions will affect your actual VA information or benefits.
 - **If for any reason and at any time you want to stop the session, please let me know.**